-2021 2020
+2024 2023

 Contractual or notional amounts

 Trade-related contingencies - -

-Forward forward deposits placed 47 901,789
+Forward forward deposits placed - 62

 Other commitments

-- with an original maturity of not more than one year 2,046,776 1,698,635
+- with an original maturity of not more than one year 529,069 131,721

-- with an original maturity of more than one year 572,719 749,303
+- with an original maturity of more than one year 220,690 226,010

-- which are unconditionally cancellable 82,048,560 81,254,645
+- which are unconditionally cancellable 83,949,287 85,281,348

-84,668,102 84,604,372
+84,699,046 85,639,141

-Credit risk weighted amounts 357,090 519,254
+Credit risk weighted amounts 111,526 61,175

-Contingent liabilities and commitments are forward deposits placed as well as credit-related instruments.
+Contingent liabilities and commitments are forward forward deposits placed as well as credit-related instruments.
 The risk involved is similar to the credit risk involved in extending loan facilities to customers.
 These transactions are, therefore, subject to the same credit application, portfolio maintenance and collateral requirements as for customers applying for loans.
 The contractual amounts represent the amounts at risk should the contract be fully drawn upon and the client default.
 Since a significant portion of other commitments is expected to expire without being drawn upon, the total of contractual amounts is not representative of future liability requirements.

 The credit risk-weighted amounts are assessed in accordance with the Banking (Capital) Rules and depend on the status of the counterparty and the maturity characteristics of the instrument.
-The risk weights used range from 0% to 1250%.